daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

-- The catching bar decreases 5.5% faster per unique Fish Pond.
+- The catching bar decreases 5.5% slower per unique Fish Pond.
 In multiplayer, **only counts Fish Ponds owned by the player with this profession**.
 Does stack with Trap Bobber.
 - Also allows raising legendary fish.
 Extended family can be raised in the same pond as the parent if [PNDS](../Ponds) module is enabled.

 <font color="gold">